Indiana gas boom: Discovery

 Natural gas was first discovered in Indiana in 1876.
 Coal miners in the town of Eaton were boring a hole in search of coal.
 After they reached a depth of about 600 ft, a loud noise came from the ground and a foul odor came from the hole.
 The event scared the miners.
 Some believed that they had breached the ceiling of Hell.
 They plugged the hole and did not drill any more at that location.

 In 1886, Indiana's first commercial gas well was established when George W. Carter, William W. Worthington, and Robert C. Bell hired Almeron H. Crannell to drill another well in Eaton.
 Crannell reached gas at a depth of 922 ft.
 When the escaping gas was ignited, the flame reached 10 feet into the air.
 Other gas wells were drilled, and in instances, the escaping gas was ignited to advertise the discovery, with the assumption that the gas was inexhaustible.
-The resultant flame was called a flambeaux.
+The resultant flame was called a flambeau.

 Gas fever swept the state and thousands of gas wells were created.
 Explorers found that the gas field was the largest of natural gas fields found up to that date, covering an area of 5120 mi2.
 The belt came to be called the Trenton Gas Field.
 Drillers found large quantities of oil in addition to the natural gas.